keerthirajrr/keerthirajrr/README.md

 I'm a seasoned Business Analyst and BI Developer with over 5 years of experience in data analytics, reporting, and business intelligence.
 I specialize in leveraging tools like Power BI, Tableau, and SQL to deliver impactful solutions.
 I’m passionate about optimizing processes and driving data-driven strategies to achieve business growth.
 </p>

 - 🔭 **Currently Working On:** Advanced Power BI dashboards and SQL optimization
+- 🏥 Specializing in US Healthcare Analytics – Claims, Denials, and RCM Optimization.
+- ☁️ Skilled in Google Cloud, Power BI, and Apps Script for building scalable solutions.
 - 🌱 **Learning Next:** Exploring Azure Data Factory and predictive analytics
 - ⚙️ **Tech Interests:** Data Modeling, Visualization, and Machine Learning
+- 🌟 Open to collaborations and sharing knowledge with the tech community.
-- ✍️ **I Enjoy:** Collaborating with teams, solving business challenges, and mentoring
+- ✍️ **I Enjoy:** Collaborating with teams, solving business challenges, and mentoring.

 <!-- Recent Activity -->
 <h2 align="left">🎯 Recent Achievements</h2>